 With the exception of Leo, Charlie is perhaps the show’s most vividly human character.
 At the start of the series, he’s just an ordinary young man who happens to be brought on board as the President’s personal aide.
 Charlie’s strong ties to ordinary life are what make his behavior around Zoey so interesting.
 He lacks the suaveness of Sam or the assertive nature of Josh – around a cute girl, he gets nervous, forming cracks in the professional visage he’s trying to maintain.
 (Props go to Dulé Hill, who really starts to come into his own beginning with this episode.)

 Zoey, meanwhile, is the most famous girl in the country, and despite the popularity that comes with her position, it should come as little surprise that she sometimes yearns for an ordinary life of her own.
 This appears to be the spark of her attraction to Charlie – he’s the most ordinary guy she’s seen around the White House.
 (It also may explain their apparent falling-out in later seasons – once Charlie becomes a more ingrained member of Bartlet’s staff, he loses a lot of that “ordinary” vibe.)

-Speaking of “Twenty Five” [4×23], it’s moderately unsettling to watch Jed reprimand his daughter for potentially putting herself in danger, delivering a story which eerily points toward future events.
+Speaking of “Twenty Five”, it’s moderately unsettling to watch Jed reprimand his daughter for potentially putting herself in danger.
 More crucial, though, is to notice that Jed’s anger is spurred on by love.
 The average father’s relationship with his daughter is filled with concern and worry – how much more so when said father is the most important man in the country.

 Minor Pros/Cons (+/-)